 You may have seen Green Goddess Dressing on supermarket shelves, both in oil and dairy form, but none of them compare to making it fresh, especially if you happen to be growing parsley, basil, and chives in your garden.
 In mine, they’re abundant, so I make this dressing often.

-A traditional Green Goddess Dressing calls for Tarragon for its signature anise flavor, however, I find it a bit too pungent and Tarragon isn’t something I grow in my garden, so instead I’m using extra basil which still has strong anise notes and is the best replacement for Tarragon.
+A traditional Green Goddess Dressing calls for tarragon for its signature anise flavor, however, I find it a bit too pungent and tarragon isn’t something I grow in my garden.
+Instead, I’m using extra basil which still has strong anise notes and is the best replacement for tarragon.
 Additionally, a traditional recipe would call for anchovies or anchovy paste, but again, not a fan.
-So instead I’m using Tamari, a gluten-free soy sauce substitute that adds the umami that would be missing without it.
+So instead I’m using tamari, a gluten-free soy sauce substitute that adds the umami that would be missing without it.

 I can’t wait for you to try this one!Print